 The VA loan is one of the three government-backed home loan programs in today’s mortgage marketplace.
 The other two such programs are the FHA and USDA loans.
 The term “government backed” means the VA loan carries a guarantee to the lender issuing loan.
 Should a VA loan ever go into default, which is rare as the VA loan is the highest performing loan of any conventional or government loan, the lender is compensated at 25 percent of the loss.
 This guarantee is financed by what is known as the VA Funding Fee and is a form of insurance that backs the lender guarantee.

-The funding fee can vary based upon the type of loan being financed, any down payment in the transaction and how many times a borrowers have used all or part of their entitlement.
-For first time buyers using a VA loan even for someone with bad credit today is 2.15 percent of the sales price on a 30 year loan and no down payment.
+The funding fee can vary based upon the type of loan being financed, any down payment in the transaction, and how many times a borrower has used all or part of their entitlement.
+For first-time buyers using a VA loan even for someone with bad credit today is 2.15 percent of the sales price on a 30-year loan and no down payment.
 For example, if the sales price of a home is $250,000, the funding fee would be $5,375.
 This fee is rolled into the loan amount for a final loan amount of $255,375.

 VA loans are one of the programs that do not require a minimum credit score.
-However, VA approved lenders do and most VA loans asks for a minimum 620 score while some will allow for a score as low as 580.
+However, VA-approved lenders do and most VA loans ask for a minimum 620 score while some will allow for a score as low as 580.

 When a VA home loan application is submitted the lender begins a process of evaluating the property and the borrower.
 The property is reviewed based upon the results of a property appraisal.
 The appraisal is ordered by the lender via an appraisal management company who then forwards the request to an approved appraiser.
 The appraisal will not only inspect the property but perform some basic research identifying similar properties near the subject property that have sold within the previous 12 months.
 Once the property research has been completed, the final value is listed in the appraisal, returned to the appraisal management company and ultimately to the lender placing the original order.